MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-security-center/wdsc-app-browser-control.md

 >[!IMPORTANT]
 >### Requirements
 >
->You must have Windows 10, version 1709 (the Fall Creators Update).
+>You must have Windows 10, version 1709 or later.
 The ADMX/ADML template files for earlier versions of Windows do not include these Group Policy settings.

 1. On your Group Policy management machine, open the [Group Policy Management Console](https://technet.microsoft.com/library/cc731212.aspx), right-click the Group Policy Object you want to configure and click **Edit**.

-3. In the **Group Policy Management Editor** go to **Computer configuration**.
+3. In the **Group Policy Management Editor** go to **Computer configuration** and click **Administrative templates**.

-4. Click **Administrative templates**.

 5. Expand the tree to **Windows components > Windows Defender Security Center > App and browser protection**.